bosulliv/covid/README.md

 Explore the covid data.
 Fit simple models.
 Update as daily figures arrive, and reflect on the changes necessary to improve the model fit.

 ## Country Models
-My home couuntry, UK, is explored in the most detail.
+My home country, UK, is explored in the most detail.
 Including day of week patterns (mid-week = low, weekend = high):
 * [UK](notebooks/uk.ipynb)

 Other countries are modeled and ploted here: